Adapted from article by Bruce Barker, P.Ag.

 Plant Tissue

-- Infected plants are concentrated sources of pathogen, and represent a significant escalation in the amount of inoculum present in a field.
+- Infected plants are concentrated sources of pathogen and represent a significant escalation in the amount of inoculum present in a field.

 What The Results Mean

 The results from a lab test in the fall can mean several things depending on the reporting lab.
 The first is positive or negative.
-This simply means that the pathogen is present in the sample, but does not put a number on the amount of spores per gram of soil, or level of infection of the root tissue.
+This simply means that the pathogen is present in the sample but does not put a number on the amount of spores per gram of soil, or level of infection of the root tissue.

 Some labs take the positive/negative test one step further in their reporting, where a positive result means that the pathogen is present at levels that would be capable of causing disease.
 A negative result cannot guarantee that the pathogen is not present in the field, but just not present in the soil sample.

 Finally, some labs provide a quantitative result reporting on the number of spores per gram of soil or levels of risk for root rots.
-Research by Agriculture and Agri-Food Canada has suggested higher risk for A. euteiches in fields when levels are above 100 oospores per gram of soil in the Dark Brown soils, and 750 oospores per gram in the Brown and Black soils.
-However, the presence of Fusarium spp., particularly in the Brown soils, increases disease severity.
+Previous research by Agriculture and Agri-Food Canada had suggested higher risk for A. euteiches in fields when levels are above 100 oospores per gram of soil in the Dark Brown soils, and 750 oospores per gram in the Brown and Black soils.
+However, the presence of Fusarium spp., particularly in Brown soils, increases disease severity.
 Because Fusarium spp. are so widespread on the Prairies, the risk threshold for A. euteiches has been adjusted.
 The number of A. euteiches oospores where the pathogen may start to cause an impact on the crop has been set at 100 oospores per gram of soil for all soil types.

 If A. euteiches is confirmed in a field, growers should follow recommended management practices that include rotating to non-susceptible crops or more tolerant pulse crops such as faba beans, chickpeas, or soybeans, and maintaining a minimum of six to eight years between susceptible hosts such as peas, lentils, and alfalfa.
+Growers and agronomists are encouraged to sample across the landscape, particularly targeting the high-risk areas (depressions), and pairing root rot disease incidence and severity assessments on plant samples with soil bait test results, cropping history and historical weather data when evaluating future Aphanomyces and root rot infection risks.

 Labs Offering Soil and/or Plant Specimen Analysis for Root Rot Pathogens